-CMGG entry for tok (This article is part of the Learner's Maya Glyph Guide and Concordance.)
+CMGG entry for tok (This article is part of the Learner's Maya Glyph Guide.)

 Translation: cloud; storm